MonoGame/MonoGame.Samples/FuelCell/Documentation/3-FuelCell-Casting-call.md

 The Barrier class has a new member (BarrierType) that stores, oddly enough, the barrier type.
 In the FuelCell game, there are three possible barrier types: cubes, cylinders, and pyramids.
 Similar to the FuelCell class, the LoadContent method is overridden that loads the specified model, stores the barrier type, and sets the Y-component of the Position member to -1 (indicating that the barrier is not placed).

-Since barrier objects behave in a similar fashion to fuel cells (that is, they stay in one place and do nothing), we'll use the same drawing code with one change.
+Since barrier objects behave in a similar fashion to fuel cells (that is, they stay in one place and do nothing), we will use the same drawing code with one change.
 Add the following Draw method to the Barrier class:

 ```csharp
 public void Draw(Matrix view, Matrix projection)